nixyogi/docs/pages/libraries/opencv/Libraries___OpenCV.md

 To ensure a comprehensive learning experience, this course is structured into multiple modules, each covering important aspects of computer vision and OpenCV usage.
 Let's take a closer look at the contents of this course:
 - ### Module 1: Understanding Image Representation
 - [[Understanding Types of Digital Image Representation in Computers]]: Get introduced to different image formats and how they are represented in computers.
-- CMOS Camera Sensor and its Performance Parameters: Explore the working principles of CMOS camera sensors and the key performance parameters to consider.
+- [[CMOS Camera Sensor and its Performance Parameters]]: Explore the working principles of CMOS camera sensors and the key performance parameters to consider.
 - ### Module 2: Basics of Photography
 - Basics of Photography: Learn the fundamental concepts of photography and how they relate to computer vision and image processing.
 - ### Module 3: Introduction to OpenCV